AlibabaCloudDocs/gpdb/intl.en-US/GANOS/Raster SQL Reference/Attribute query and update/ST_SetSrid.md

 ## Description

-If the raster object is stored in external mode, you need to ensure that the raster object is geographically referenced and the specified SRID can be found in the spatial\_ref\_sys table.
+If the raster object is stored in external mode, you must make sure that the raster object is geographically referenced and the specified SRID can be found in the spatial\_ref\_sys table.
 Otherwise, the information about the raster object cannot be updated.

 ## Examples